Turkish football team's military salute to be 'examined' by UEFA | DW | 13.10.2019

-European governing body have said they will be looking into the celebration from Friday's victory for Turkey against Albania.
-Football authorities may take a dim view of "political gesture."
+European football's governing body has said it will be looking into the celebration of Friday's victory for Turkey against Albania.
+Football authorities may take a dim view of the "political gesture."

-UEFA said Saturday they would examine reports that Turkey's national footballers gave a military salute in support of Ankara's armed offensive against Kurds in Syria.
+UEFA said Saturday it would examine reports that Turkey's national footballers gave a military salute in support of Ankara's armed offensive against Kurds in Syria.

 "Personally, I have not seen this gesture, which could be considered a provocation," UEFA's media head Philip Townsend told the Italian news agency Ansa.
 "Does the regulation prohibit references to politics and religion?
 Yes, and I can guarantee you that we will look at this situation," he added.